folbert/fewbricks/docs/getting-started.md

 ### Install manually
-1. If you are installing Fewbricks the good old manual way, you must first install the plugin [Fewbricks Hidden field for ACF](https://github.com/folbert/acf-fewbricks-hidden) and make sure that its folder is named "acf-fewbricks-hidden .
-So head on over to GitHub and get the zip with the [https://github.com/folbert/acf-hidden/releases](latest version of that plugin).
+1. If you are installing Fewbricks the good old manual way, you must first install the plugin [Fewbricks Hidden field for ACF](https://github.com/folbert/acf-fewbricks-hidden) and make sure that its folder is named "acf-fewbricks-hidden".
+So head on over to GitHub and get the zip with the [https://github .com/folbert/acf-hidden/releases](latest version of Fewbricks Hidden Field).
 2. Download the latest [release of Fewbricks](https://github.com/folbert/fewbricks/releases).
-3. Unzip and upload the two plugins (or upload the zips using the upload feature in the WordPress plugins admin area).
+3. Install and Hidden and Fewbricks like you would any other WordPress plugin.

-### After initial install
+## After initial install
 Note that these steps does not have to be done on each update of Fewbricks, only the first time you install it.

 Activate the newly installed plugins Fewbricks and Fewbricks Hidden Field for ACF like you would any other WordPress plugin.

-In the admin-area, you should now see new post types "Fewbricks Demo Pages Type 1" and "Fewbricks Demo pages Type 2".
-This is because Fewbricks comes with a bunch of demo code for you to use as you want.

 ### Running demo code
-If this is your first time running Fewbricks2, you may want to check out the demo code to see what you can do with it .
-In the fewbricks-folder in plugins, you will find a folder named "demo".
-Copy that folder to, for example, your themes folder.
-Then require the init.php-file
+If this is your first time running Fewbricks2, you may want to check out the demo code to see what you can do with what you just installed.
+In the fewbricks-folder in plugins, you will find a folder named "fewbricks-demo".
+Copy or move that folder to, for example, your themes folder.
+Then require the init.php-file found in the folder you just copied.

+You should now, if all has gone as planned, see the post types "Fewbricks Demo Pages Type 1" and "Fewbricks Demo pages Type 2" in the admin area.

 @todo Describe action fewbricks/init